 Chapter 4: Practical Geometry

-The chapter practical geometry simply means is to construct geometrical figures like squares, triangles, quadrilateral, etc. using a scale, and compass when different parameters of it are known.
+This is the chapter where students can gain extra marks if they understand the detailed explanations.
+Chapter 4 of CBSE Class 8th Maths Notes covers practical geometry which simply means constructing geometrical figures like squares, triangles, quadrilaterals, etc. using a scale, and compass when different parameters of it are known.

 Chapter 5: Data Handling